sloganking/8-Bit-Computer/Assembler/ReadMe.md

 ## Instruction format

 Every instruction has two parts, the operation and it's arguments.
-Operations can take between one and two arguments.
+Operations can take between zero and two arguments.

 ## Instruction machine code